moycat/apple-roaster/README-en.md

 - ✅ Building on Linux without Mac required.
 - ✅ Building in containers without VM involved.
+- ✅ Building with scripts to ensure reproducibility and automation.
 - ✅ (Almost) fully automated deployment with a USB stick.

 Tested devices: